-- 2. Sticky contributions.
-I assume that employees can only change their contribution rate in the first period in a job.29 Workers can still contribute more in a future job, but they cannot compensate for not saving early in their tenure by contributing more later in their tenure in the same job.
-Under this scenario, I estimate an opt-out cost of \$752, roughly three times larger than my baseline estimate (Table 5, column 2).
-This highlights the important role of dynamics in explaining why previous studies estimated implausibly large opt-out costs. - 3.
+- 4. Immediate vesting.
+In this specificaiton, I assume that employer match contributions vest immediatly (that is, the employee receive the full match from the first quarter of tenure).
+When employer contributions vest immediatly, employees have less incentive to delay participation and a larger opt-out cost is required to match the data.
+This effect is however relatively small, and the estimated opt-out cost of \$344 is only moderatly larger than the baseline of \$254 (Table 4 column 5). - 5.
 Penalty-free withdrawals.
-I assume that individuals of all ages can withdraw resources from the DC account when unemployed without a tax penalty or reduction in unemployment benefits.
+Next, I assume that individuals of all ages can withdraw resources from the DC account when unemployed without a tax penalty or reduction in unemployment benefits.
 The more liquid the DC account is, the more valuable is the employer matching contribution.
-Under this specification, a large opt-out cost of around \$600 (Table 5, column 3) is needed to rationalize why non-autoenrolled workers would forgo the matching contribution when they can more easily withdraw and consume resources from the DC account.
-Indeed, if 401(k) accounts were fully liquid, then contributing less than the matching threshold would be strictly inferior to obtaining the full employer match.30 Absent a large opt-out cost, workers could contribute to earn the maximum match benefit and increase their consumption at any time by withdrawing from the account without penalty.
-This is the premise of the back-of-the-envelope calculation in DellaVigna (2009, 2018) that sets the minimum opt-out cost needed to rationalize behavior in a standard model equal to the value of potential employer matching contributions. - 4.
-Perfect insurance.
-In the last model specification, I assume perfect insurance against income and employment shocks within each cohort.
-All individuals of a given age group earn the same income independent of their earnings productivity draws and employment status.
-Reducing income uncertainty increases the opt-out cost estimate from \$226 to \$322 (Table 5, column 4).
-First, reducing income uncertainty lowers individuals' precautionary saving motive and makes DC savings more desirable relative to liquid savings.
-Second, similar to an S-s model, lower uncertainty reduces the inaction range.
-Workers have less incentive to wait when the future is less uncertain.
-Together,
+Under this specification, a large opt-out cost of around \$600 (Table 4, column 6) is needed to rationalize why non-autoenrolled workers would forgo the matching contribution when they can more easily withdraw and consume resources from the DC account.
+Indeed, if 401(k) accounts were fully liquid, then contributing less than the matching threshold would be strictly inferior to obtaining the full employer match.
+Absent a large opt-out cost, workers could contribute to earn the maximum match benefit and increase their consumption at any time by withdrawing from the account without penalty.
+This is the premise of the back-of-the-envelope calculation in DellaVigna (2009, 2018) that sets the minimum opt-out cost needed to rationalize behavior in a standard model equal to the value of potential employer matching contributions.